dasch-swiss/daschland-scripts/README.md

    - `Scripts_excel2xml` The scripts to convert the spreadsheet data to XML, using the old module "dsp-tools excel2xml".
    - `Scripts_Nodegoat` The scripts to create the mirror project data on Nodegoat.
    - `Scripts_xmllib` The scripts to convert the XML data to JSON, using the current library "dsp-tools xmllib".
-- `upload protocol` The upload protocol for the project, which is used to upload the data to DSP.
 - `uv.lock` The lock file for the project, which is used to create a virtual environment for the project.